taolson/Admiran/doc/Language.md

     %import <state> (>>=)/st_bind -st_fmap

-would import the <state> module, changing the name of the function `st_bind` to the operator `>>=`, and removing the name `st_fmap` from the import.
+would import the `state` module, changing the name of the module's `st_bind` function to the operator `>>=`, and removing the name `st_fmap` from the import.

-An import declaration can extend over multiple lines, as long as subsequent lines are indented past the column where the *fileSpec* begins.
+An import directive can extend over multiple lines, as long as subsequent lines are indented past the column where the *fileSpec* begins.

 #### `stdlib`